Champion me to th’ utterance

 Eugène Delacroix: Macbeth Consulting the Witches (1825)

-The point is not that universities should listen less, or that they should ignore evidence of poor teaching, exclusion, inaccessibility, unclear assessment, or institutional failure.
-In such cases, responsiveness is a responsibility.
+The point is not that universities should listen less.
 The issue is different: universities should not confuse listening with obeying, or immediate preference with educational judgement.
 Sometimes educational responsibility requires the willingness to be deliberately unresponsive.

 The Student Voice

 Surveys and similar mechanisms have legitimate uses.
 They can help teachers identify what appears to be working with a particular class, and they can reveal failures in services, communication, access, or institutional support.
-Students can tell us whether assessment instructions are unclear, whether feedback is timely or intelligible, whether workloads are badly distributed, whether teaching materials are accessible, whether study spaces are adequate, or whether institutional arrangements create unnecessary barriers to participation.
+Students can tell us whether assessment instructions are unclear, whether feedback is timely or intelligible, whether workloads are badly distributed, whether teaching materials are effective, whether study spaces are adequate, or whether institutional arrangements are functioning well.
 This evidence matters.

 But its role is diagnostic rather than determinative.
 Student feedback provides evidence about student experience; it does not, by itself, settle questions of educational value.
 At curriculum level especially, student responses are often situated, partial, and shaped by the learner’s current position within a longer process of formation.
-This does not exclude genuine partnership or co-creation.
-It does mean that partnership must respect the difference between student experience, student preference, and disciplinary judgement.
 Treating feedback as a mandate rather than as evidence inflates its status while obscuring its limits.

 Championing the Student Voice